grain-lang/grain/stdlib/int64.md

 |----|-----------|
 |`Bool`|`true` if the first value is greater than or equal to the second value or `false` otherwise|

-## Logical
+## Bitwise Logic

-Int64 Logical Functions.
+Boolean operations on the bits of Int64 values.

 ### Int64.**lnot**